Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 NH Collection Milano President, City Center

 Saying we loved NH Collection Milano President as a family friendly hotel in Milan is probably an understatement.
 It’s been almost a month since our trip and the girls are still talking about it.
-They loved this hotel so much they ran downstairs to hug our concierge goodbye before we departed.
+They loved this hotel so much that they ran downstairs to hug our concierge goodbye before we departed.
 That says a lot.

 In fact, I think we will make it our new measuring metric for a hotel.
 “Girls, do you want to hug the staff goodbye?”
 If they say no, it’s an automatic deduction of half a star for being a family friendly hotel.